identity-com/sol-did/program_v2/README.md

     new NodeWallet(authority)
   );
 ```
-Note, a service downloads the IDL for the anchor program dynamically from Chain.
+Note, a service downloads the IDL for the anchor program dynamically from chain.
 Therefore
-if the program works with other DIDs on the same cluster, a new services should be created
+if the program works with other DIDs on the same cluster, a new service should be created
 from an existing one:

 ```ts